 Stay on the look-out for another post on the tax benefits and interesting tricks you can use with a 529 college savings plan coming soon!

 How will you know when we post this?
-Sign up for our newsletter and Follow us on Facebook!
+Sign up for our updates and Follow us on Facebook!

-(If you’re within a few years of sending on your kids to school please (please, please) read “Talking To Your Student About Student Loan Debt” so you can both go into the college selection process with your eyes wide open.)
+If you’re within a few years of sending your kids to college please (please, please) read “Talking To Your Student About Student Loan Debt” so you can both go into the college selection process with your eyes wide open.